Security Maturity Surety: Part 1

 - Gartner’s ITScore for Information Security

 - The Cybersecurity Capability Maturity Model (C2M2)

-- Control Objectives for Information Technology (COBIT), a security governance framework that can also be used to assess maturity
+- Control Objectives for Information Technology (COBIT), a governance framework that can also assess maturation

-Maturity models typically break maturity down into tiers assigned based on the strength and preparedness of the security program.
-At the lowest level of maturity, security programs, policies and procedures are unorganized, unstructured, and undocumented.
-At the highest level, the security program facilitates continuous assessment, monitoring and improvement of IT processes.
-Policies and procedures are documented, communicated, enforced and adhered to by all, and there is a strong security culture throughout the organization.
+Maturity models break down maturation into tiers based on the strength and preparedness of the security program.
+At the lowest level of maturity, policies, processes, and procedures are unorganized, unstructured, and undocumented.
+Comparatively, at the highest level, the program facilitates continuous assessment, monitoring, and improvement of IT processes; policies and procedures are documented, communicated, enforced, and adhered to; and there is a strong organizational security culture.

-It’s important to remember that not every program will, or needs to, reach the highest maturity tier.
-Differences in organizational size and structure, budget, and the relative importance of various IT processes will help determine the ideal maturity level for the organization as a whole, and the target maturity levels for specific process domains.
-The goal for all entities, however, is to remove passive approaches to information security and set a sturdy foundation that allows for continuous improvement.
+Remember that not every program will, or needs to, reach the highest maturity tier.
+Differences in organizational size, structure, budget, and prioritization of various IT processes will help determine the ideal maturity level for the organization as a whole and the target maturity levels for specific process domains.